fjwright/Run-REDUCE/README.md

 ### Updates since last release

 * V1.31 Sum or Product template.
 Use Text instead of Label for the text at the top of each template.
 This seems to avoid truncated text reliably and portably.
 * Add a Symbolic/Numeric switch to the Integrate template.
 Make the expression templates a little wider.
 * Add a Limit template.
 Make template dialogues non-modal and don't close them automatically on applying them.
 Rename some templates using nouns rather than verbs consistently.
+* V1.32 Add a pop-up keyboard for entering non-ASCII characters: currently some symbolic constants and the Greek alphabet.